Learning Visual Representations for Transfer Learning by Suppressing Texture: Experiments

 \section{Experiments}

 We start by briefly describing the datasets used in our experiments.
-We then show that ADF is particularly effective when there is domain shift, supporting our hypothesis that variation in texture is a significant effect of domain shift.
-We show this in both SSL and supervised settings.
-The effect is larger when we transfer from ImageNet to datasets such as Sketch Imagenet \citep{Wang2019LearningRG} and DTD \citep{cimpoi14describing}, where the domain shift is larger.
-We also show that when there is no domain shift, our method is competitive with other methods.
+We then show the effectiveness of ADF for supervised and self-supervised learning.
+We find that ADF is particularly effective when there is a domain shift, supporting our hypothesis that variation in texture is a significant effect of domain shift.
+The effect is larger when we transfer from ImageNet to datasets such as Sketch Imagenet \cite{Wang2019LearningRG}, and Synthetic-DTD \cite{Newell_2020}, where the domain shift is larger.
+Our method is also able to outperform Stylized-ImageNet \cite{Geirhos2018ImageNettrainedCA} and Gaussian Blur \cite{chen2020simple}.

-\textbf{Datasets.} In all experiments, we use ImageNet training set as the source of our training data.
+\textbf{Datasets.} In all experiments, we use the ImageNet training set as the source of our training data.
 For object detection and semantic segmentation, we evaluate on Pascal VOC 2007 and VOC 2012.
 For label corruption, we evaluate on CIFAR100.
-For the downstream task is classification we evaluate on DTD \citep{Newell_2020}, Sketch-ImageNet \citep{Wang2019LearningRG}, Birds\citep{WahCUB_200_2011}, Aircraft\citep{maji13fine-grained}, Stanford Dogs\citep{Khosla2012NovelDF}, Stanford Cars \citep{KrauseStarkDengFei-Fei_3DRR2013}, and the ImageNet validation dataset.
+When the downstream task is classification we evaluate on Synthetic-DTD \cite{Newell_2020}, Sketch-ImageNet \cite{Wang2019LearningRG}, Birds \cite{WahCUB_200_2011}, Aircraft \cite{maji13fine-grained}, Stanford Dogs\cite{Khosla2012NovelDF}, Stanford Cars \cite{KrauseStarkDengFei-Fei_3DRR2013},DTD \cite{cimpoi14describing}, ImageNet-C \cite{Hendrycks2019BenchmarkingNN}, and the ImageNet validation dataset.

-\textbf{Experimental Details.} For SSL we build on MoCoV2 \citep{chen2020improved}.
-For supervised learning, we use the ResNet50 \citep{He2015} model, closely following \citep{Geirhos2018ImageNettrainedCA}.
-After training on Anisotropic ImageNet, we fine-tune our model on the standard ImageNet training set following the procedure of \citep{Geirhos2018ImageNettrainedCA}.

-\textbf{Hyper-parameters for Anisotropic Diffusion.} We set the conduction coefficient ($K$) of Anisotropic Diffusion to 20 and a total of 20 iterations are used.
-We use the MedPy implementation.
-All other hyper-parameters are described in supplementary material.
+\textbf{Experimental Details.} For SSL we build on MoCoV2 \cite{chen2020improved} and Dense-CL \cite{wang2020DenseCL}.
+For supervised learning, we use the ResNet50 \cite{He2015} model, closely following \cite{Geirhos2018ImageNettrainedCA}.
+After training on Anisotropic ImageNet, we fine-tune our model on the standard ImageNet training set following the procedure of \cite{Geirhos2018ImageNettrainedCA}.
+We set the conduction coefficient ($K$) of Anisotropic Diffusion to 20, and a total of 20 iterations are used.
+We use MedPy implementation.
+All other hyper-parameters are described in the supplementary material.